SheharyarAnwar/icodeguru-7pm-dsa/README.md

  **What You'll Find Here:**

-**Slides:** Presentation slides designed for use in teaching Python sessions.
+**Slides:** Presentation slides designed for use in teaching DSA sessions.

-**Tutorials:** Links to video tutorials covering various Python topics and concepts.
+**Tutorials:** Links to video tutorials covering various DSA topics and concepts.

 **Comprehensive Materials:** Get access to all the materials you need, including assignments, class practice exercises, and more.